p0nk0/tictactoe/README.md

 ```

 > NOTE: If you are getting a problem like `Library "bonsai" not found.` or a
 > type error, this is fine and expected.
+You can run the following commands
+> to fix the problem:

 ```sh
 opam update